 Misting fans made especially for pets spew water into the air and lower your puppy's body temperature by keeping his fur damp.
 As the water evaporates, it cools your pup off.
 Misters can be placed on the porch, on the deck, or near a puppy playpen.
 Make sure the area you're misting has a grass, wood, or concrete surface.
 Watering bare ground can create a muddy mess.

 Host a Pool Party

 Set up a kiddie wading pool for your puppy’s splashing pleasure.
 Place it in the shade and invite a few doggie friends over.
 Use floating dog toys to entertain fetching retrievers and let your puppy learn water sports from the older dogs.
-To assure safety, keep the water level low and make sure your pup can climb out and won't drown if it's tired.
+To assure safety, keep the water level low and make sure your pup can climb out and won't drown if he's tired.

 Dig a Dugout

 Create a sandbox in a shaded corner of the yard for your puppy to stay cool.
 Puppies that love to dig might even excavate their own spot.
-Wet down the sand before you leave for work so that it can scoop out a comfy and cooling nest during the heat of the day.
+Wet down the sand before you leave for work so that he can scoop out a comfy and cooling nest during the heat of the day.
 Sand creates a great medium for digging, as it's cleaner and easier to shake out of fur than dirt or wet mud.